fjorge/pg-server-rules/index.md

 }
 ```

-One important aspect to keep in mind about game states is that they are persisted in the server as strings.
+One important aspect to keep in mind about the game states is that they are persisted on the server as strings.
 This means that you will need to convert your game state from/to a string every time the server invokes the methods `getState` and `restoreState`.
-However you can delegate this work to the provided SPI by extending your rules implementation from the abstract class `JavaGameRulesBase<T>`, where `<T>` is the class type of your game state, e.g:
+However you can delegate this work to the provided SPI by extending your server-side rules implementation from the abstract class `JavaGameRulesBase<T>`, where `<T>` is the class type of your game state, e.g:

 ```java
 public class GameRules extends JavaGameRulesBase<BoardGameState> {